KentaKodashima/kentakodashima-com/src/pages/projects/custom-wordpress-theme-old-version-of-my-portfolio-website.md

 about: >-
   This is the old version of my portfolio.
 In order to manage the contents easily, I created the custom WordPress theme from scratch.
 Originally, I was using jQuery with CSS3 to make animations.
-However, I rewrote the JS part with Vanilla JS just for fun.
+However, I re-wrote the JS part with Vanilla JS just for fun.
 technologies:
   - WordPress (Custom Theme)
   - Vanilla JS